 Wireframing is usually seen as a UX design tool, rather than a part of the content creator’s armoury, but especially for media-rich, longer-form content, it can be a great way of visualising the way content elements will flow together, in an abstract way.
 Content, especially online, is much more than words, and wireframing can help clarify what images, photos, visualisations, quotes, videos and text are needed.

-If you don’t have any budget for Sketch, open source Pencil works well.
-It doesn’t get updated often these days but it’s simple, free and works well.
+If you don’t have any budget for Sketch or Figma, open source Pencil works well for simple wireframes.
+It doesn’t get updated often these days though.

 Outlining and mind mapping